pstankiewicz/wump-the-hunter/README.md

 Tagline
 =======

 You are Mythical Wumpus.
-You live (mostly sleeping) in [dodecahedron](https://en.wikipedia.org/wiki/Dodecahedron) happy and peaceful life.
+You live (mostly sleeping) happy and peaceful life in your [dodecahedron](https://en.wikipedia.org/wiki/Dodecahedron).

 But the Hunters are killing you!
 Literally!
 Can you get rid of them?